Blog post

 offerfit platform

-There’s no need to administer new tests when conditions change – automated experimentation provides continuous learning.
+There’s no need to administer new tests when conditions change – AI testing provides continuous learning.
 A traditional A/B test is static, giving a snapshot at a moment in time.
 If marketers want new insights as market conditions change, they must set up and administer new tests.
 Unlike a traditional A/B test, a self-learning agent constantly learns and adapts as the market changes.

 With manual A/B testing, marketers are stuck in a “majority rules” regime, giving each customer the most popular option for their segment.
 A traditional A/B test concludes by saying, “70% of customers in segment X preferred option Y.” A customer is reduced to a single data point – the segment.